Chapter 4:

 “What’s wrong, young Master?
 Is something the matter?”

 “What’s wrong with me?!
-Old man, can’t you see?!
-A wyvern is flying above you?!
+Can’t you see?!
+A wyvern is flying above you!
 It’s coming to kill us!”

 “Ah, it seems Duke Vandrelis has finally returned.
 What wonderful news, hoho.”

 “Th-tha-that wyvern is ours?!”
-I asked, furrowing my brows in disbelief.
+I asked, eyes wide in disbelief.

 — This place is crazy.
 What's next, giant titans?!

-The wyvern then shifted its trajectory towards the centre of the garden, where a perfectly circular hedge resembled a makeshift landing pad, identical to a helicopter zone.
-Slowly, it began its descent, and more did I get a precise view of its striking appearance.
+The wyvern then shifted its trajectory towards the centre of the garden, where a perfectly circular hedge resembled a landing pad, identical to a helicopter zone.
+Slowly, it began to descend, allowing a clear view of its striking appearance.

-Strapped securely to its body was a sleek, rectangular carriage with dark, tinted windows, mounted like some high-fantasy sky gondola.
+Strapped to its body was a sleek, rectangular carriage with dark-tinted windows, mounted like a high-fantasy sky gondola.

 Was this the standard form of air travel in this world?

-— Well, I was kinda expecting a cool guy riding a wyvern in its bare back…
+— Well, I was kind of expecting a cool guy riding bareback…

-With a heavy oomph, the beast landed below in the centre of the garden.
-The maids and butlers quickly assembled, forming a neat semicircle, almost like a ceremonial guard of honour.
+With a heavy thud, the beast landed in the garden’s centre.
+Maids and butlers quickly assembled into a neat semicircle, like a ceremonial guard of honour.

-On the side of the carriage, a capsule-shaped door hissed open with a whoosh, then extended downward into a set of mechanical steps.
+A capsule-shaped door hissed open, extending downward into a set of mechanical steps.

 From within emerged a middle-aged man with slicked-back blonde hair and a neatly trimmed beard.
-He wore a regal blue suit paired with matching trousers and a flowing cape, crimson on the inside, deep navy on the outside, fastened at the shoulders with twin golden clasps.
-Polished black boots completed his look, and in one hand, he held an ebony cane topped with a gold ring shaped like a miniature globe.
+He wore a regal blue suit with matching trousers and a flowing cape, crimson inside, deep navy outside, fastened at the shoulders with golden clasps.
+Polished black boots completed the look, and in one hand, he held an ebony cane topped with a golden globe.

-With every step he took, the atmosphere grew heavier and heavier.
-A powerful aura radiated from him, flooding the space with pressure so intense it felt as though I might be forced to kneel in submission.
+Every step radiated an overwhelming aura, a pressure so intense it felt as though I might be forced to kneel

 This was Duke Vandrelis, my supposed... father.

 — No way!
-It's over nine-thou — I mean, it's immense!
-Very immense!
+It's over nine-thou—no, it’s immense!
+Absolutely immense!

-He accepted the gesture with a mere glance, then turned his attention towards the grand doors and began walking directly toward them.
+He acknowledged it with a mere glance, then turned toward the grand doors, walking directly inside.

 — Was he… coming to see me?